yutaAsato/emailConsole/README.md

 ### ResultHeader + ListItems + EmailRow Component

 The 'ListItems' component maps the data to the 'EmailRow' component which uses Accordian from the 'Reach-UI' library so the user can inspect multiple bodies of emails at the same time.
-The user can also sort the email by date by clicking on the date arrow icon.
+The user can also sort the emails by date by clicking on the date arrow icon.
 A custom hook 'useSortData' was used to handle data sorting.
 [![Screen-Shot-2021-02-02-at-13-25-41.png](https://i.postimg.cc/m2scftm3/Screen-Shot-2021-02-02-at-13-25-41.png)](https://postimg.cc/nM3VqcbM)

 #### ListItems.js